 Drink Water

-Every process, cell, tissue, and organ in our bodies need water to work properly and efficiently.
+Every process, cell, tissue, and organ in our bodies needs water to work properly and efficiently.
 Starting the day with hydration is another good habit to practice.
 If you drink water, the Ayurvedic preference is that it is warm or at least room temperature.

 Take Your Herbs